 The physicians and medical professionals of Longmont United Hospital provide a spectrum of care -- from prevention to treatment to recovery and rehabilitation -- for breast cancer.
 If breast cancer is present, surgeons at Longmont United Hospital have been leaders in breast conservation surgery, using lumpectomy with radiation therapy when possible to remove cancer while preserving the breast.
 Addressing the psychosocial need of breast cancer patients is an integral part of diagnosis, treatment, and follow-up care at Longmont United Hospital.
 Support groups offer education, emotional support and friendship that help women cope with this disease.

-Schedule a mammogram, 303.651.5121, and remember early detection saves lives.
+Remember early detection saves lives.
+Schedule a mammogram by calling 303.651.5121.
 If you need a physician for clinical breast exams, contact Milestone Medical Group’s physician referral service at 303.485.3559.

 Early Detection of Breast Cancer